 The south elevation features a projecting gabled bay with stucco and half timbering.
 Windows on this facade are smaller, square windows that are grouped or paired with board-and-batten shutters.
 The windows are vinyl with applied muntins and privacy glass as these are in the bathrooms and locker rooms.
+In the projecting gabled bay there are three square windows.
+There are two square windows to the east.
+An enclosed sunporch on the rear elevation is visible on the south elevation as is a 1966 gable-on-hip roof addition (Photo 20).
+There are three windows on the enclosed sunporch that have fixed vertical panes.
+There are two fixed windows on the gable-on-hip addition (Photo 21).

 On the east elevation, a sunporch wing with a gable-on-hip roof projects over a terrace.
-The sun porch was enclosed and the covered terrace added as part of the 1966 remodeling.
+The sun porch was enclosed and the covered terrace added as part of the 1966 remodeling (Photo 21).
 The sunporch has a wood rooftop balustrade.
 Walls across the rear elevation are stucco with half-timbering.
 To the south, the projecting bay has a clipped gable with flared eaves.
 There is a poured concrete patio with metal picnic tables in front of this bay.
+The clipped gable bay has a sliding casement window flanked by board-and-batten shutters.
+The general fenestration of the enclosed sunporch includes ribbon windows across rear elevation with a metal door on either end.
+Each door has a rectangular light in the top half (in line with the ribbon windows).
 To the north, the garage addition has a gable-on-hip roof with a single-stall garage to the north and a projecting gabled bay with an additional two-stall garage to its left.
 Both have metal garage doors.

 The north elevation consists of stucco walls with half-timbering and grouped windows that mimic those on the 1933 section with board-and-batten shutters.
+Moving east to west, there is a single fixed window with a single shutter to the left, a group of three fixed windows flanked by shutters on either side, and three smaller fixed windows flanked by shutters on either side (Photos 22 and 23).